ambaradan/docsmarker/docs/rocksmarker/lsp/index.md

 : **Improved productivity**

-: The advanced editing features offered by the Language Server Protocol help users work more efficiently and reduce errors.
+: The advanced editing features offered by the Language Server Protocol helps you work more efficiently and reduces errors.

 : **Support for many languages**